Language-Research-Technology/ldaca-website/content/news/posts/gdrf-2024/index.md

 - Computational analysis of text
 - Analysis of digital images
-- Automatic speech recognition (and auotmatiuc non-speech recognition)
+- Automatic speech recognition (and automatic non-speech recognition)

 The Fellows met regularly in activities to develop a sound understanding of digital research methods and tools, including seminars and training workshops.
 They also had access to mentors who advised and collaborated on their digital projects.